Real-Dev-Squad/website-members/README.md

 The part of the website that shows the members of RDS This page is hosted on: https://members.realdevsquad.com/

+# How can I contribute?

+Wish to contribute?
+You can find a detailed guide [here](./CONTRIBUTING.md)!

 ## Project Structure

 We are using Next.js for this project.
 Next.js has a well defined directory structure that must be used to make sure the apps runs properly.
 Read more about Next.js [here](https://nextjs.org/learn/basics/create-nextjs-app?utm_source=next-site&utm_medium=homepage-cta&utm_campaign=next-website)